hasufell/docker-gentoo-pydio/README.md

 ### Setting up pydio

+Now use a browser and access the site, e.g. `https://www.example.net` if that is your nginx hostname.
+You will go through the setup wizard.

-When the pydio setup requires you to enter the mysql server hostname, just type in `mysql`.
+When the pydio setup wiiard requires you to enter the mysql server hostname, just type in `mysql`.

 ## TODO